Jenn Braun

 Canada Labeling Compared to US Requirements

-The US FDA is known to have extremely strict restrictions for food colours.
+The US FDA is known to have extremely strict restrictions for food colors.
 So how do Health Canada’s new guidelines compare?

-In the US, ingredients intended to impart colour must be approved individually.
-Under Canada’s new guidelines, common names may be used when juices are used for colour.
+In the US, ingredients intended to impart color must be approved individually.
+Under Canada’s new guidelines, common names may be used when juices are used for color.

-Certain colours may be approved in either the US or Canada but not the other.
-Until 2016, Spirulina was one such colour.
+Certain colors may be approved in either the US or Canada but not the other.
+Until 2016, Spirulina was one such color.

-In the United States, with the notable exception of carmine or cochineal extract, colour additives exempt from certification (often casually referred to as “natural colours”) can be listed collectively as “artificial colours”, “artificial colour added”, “colour added”, or equally informative terms, without naming each one.
+In the United States, with the notable exception of carmine or cochineal extract, color additives exempt from certification (often casually referred to as “natural colors”) can be listed collectively as “artificial colors”, “artificial color added”, “color added”, or equally informative terms, without naming each one.
 These labels are not approved under the new Health Canada guidelines.

-Is It Approved to Use “Fruit/Vegetable Juice for Colour”?
+Is It Approved to Use “Fruit/Vegetable Juice for Color”?

 Vegetable Juice